 We are a creative and agile bunch, happy to look beyond the conventional offering if it’s what our community needs.
 We are therefore now offering wider services, supported by our Finance & Business team.

-Twynham Learning schools also benefit from a Trust-wide contract with Harrison Catering Services, providing delicious and nutritious food for our students (and staff!).
+Twynham Learning schools benefit from a Trust-wide contract with Harrison Catering Services, providing delicious and nutritious food for our students (and staff!).

 Our Facilities lead is an experienced property practitioner and ensures that we are compliant, meeting all Health & Safety requirements, and that we maintain and develop our estate to meet the changing needs of the organisation.

 As the professional lead for site-based facilities staff; the Facilities Manager supports school leaders with appraisal and development planning for Site Managers and Caretakers.
 Site Managers / Caretakers are also brought together regularly to receive refresher training, keep up to date with legislative changes, agree new ways of working and to support one another generally.
 The team also oversee resolution of helpdesk tickets and will audit regularly to ensure that statutory checks have been completed.

 In addition, schools have access to support to procure contracts in a compliant manner and ensuring best value.

 As a MAT, we benefit from an automatic capital grant allocation which enables us to make more substantial changes to land and buildings.
 We keep a watch on building condition and organisational changes to ensure that the capital funding is allocated to make greatest impact on teaching and learning.
 We arrange whatever work is required to keep our premises fit for purpose; safe, warm and dry.
 School leaders steer the priorities but these capital projects are designed, procured and delivered for them by the central team.